htcondor/htcondor/docs/version-history/development-release-series-89.rst

   that are older 8.8.4 or 8.9.2.
 The configuration variable ``DEFAULT_USERLOG_FORMAT_OPTIONS`` can be used to revert to the old time format or to opt in to UTC time and/or fractional seconds.

+- Improved the handling of parallel universe Docker jobs and the ability to rm and hold them.
+  :ticket:`7076`

 - Singularity jobs no longer mount the user's home directory by default.
   To re-enable this, set the knob ``SINGULARITY_MOUNT_HOME = true``.